 11. Upgrade The Table Game (Even If You Don’t Host)

 Winter tablescapes aren’t just for parties.
-Make your everyday dining spot feel special, even if dinner is Trader Joe’s and a good show.
+Making your everyday dining spot feel special is one of those small touches that lifts a whole week, even if dinner is leftovers and a good show.

-- Textured runner: Linen or waffle-knit runner + simple ceramic bowl with pinecones or pears.
+- Textured runner: A linen or waffle-knit runner plus a simple ceramic bowl with pinecones or pears.

 - Candles at different heights: Two tapers and a chunky pillar look intentional.

-- Mismatched ceramics: Stoneware plates and handmade mugs add warmth and weight.
-IMO, matte finishes always look more expensive.
+- Mismatched ceramics: Stoneware plates and handmade mugs add warmth and weight, and matte finishes always look more expensive to me.

 12. Embrace Cozy Color Palettes (No Paint Required)

-Color sets the mood, and you can shift it with textiles and accessories.
+Color sets the mood, and you can shift it entirely with textiles and accessories, no landlord permission slip required.
 Pick a palette and repeat it so your space feels cohesive.
+Echoing the same colors across pillows, candles, and small decor has done more for my rooms than buying new furniture ever did.

 Foolproof Winter Palettes